Black ink = Elaine

 Really!?
 I think that about puts the lid on it!
 You’re saying it’s literally an AGGRAVATION zapper, not a “remedy zapper”, per se.

 I’m going to end with a case.
-My friend, Shobi’s, mother, who was reasonably new to homeopathy had successfully taken Arnica for a chronic foot problem with a very long name which was very painful and too painful for me to remember.
+My friend, Shobi’s, mother, who was reasonably new to homeopathy had successfully taken Arnica for a chronic foot problem with a very long name which was very painful and too painful for me to try to spell.

 Now, flying to London to visit her son (Shobi’s brother), she was worried about jet lag.
 We told her to take Arnica on the plane with her.
 Yes, Arnica is a good jet lag remedy too!
 I’m going to let Shobi tell the rest of it:

-Elaine, FYI, she was told she couldn’t take the Arnica water bottle on the plane – as you can’t apparently take opened (unsealed) water bottles on the plane these days for safety reasons.
-So she panicked and decided to take two doses from the water before she got on the flight hoping that it would “cover” her until she got to London.
+Elaine, FYI, my mother was told she couldn’t take the Arnica water bottle on the plane with her – as you can’t, apparently, take opened (unsealed) water bottles on the plane these days for safety reasons.
+So she panicked and decided to take two doses from the Arnica water before she got on the plane, hoping that would “cover” her until she got to London.

-Did I tell you that she says she has been sleeping better than ever after the Arnica – she can’t believe it.
+Did I tell you that she says she has been sleeping better than ever after the Arnica?
+She can’t believe it.
 She is now trying to get my dad into homeopathy!!!
-The first thing she did when she got to London was go to Ainsworth’s and get herself an Emergency Kit – normally she would be sick for days with jet lag and wouldn’t have been able to leave the house – amazing!
+The first thing she did when she got to London was go to Ainsworth’s Homeopathic Pharmacy and get herself an Emergency Kit!
+Normally, she would have been sick for days with jet lag and wouldn’t have been able to leave the house – amazing!

 In terms of her foot, no pain since the antidoting!!
 Her foot seems like it really is on the way to being totally healed.